 To receive all of your coverage for certain outpatient health services and supplies, you must obtain a pre-service approval from Blue Cross and Blue Shield.
-A health care provider who participates in your health care network will request this approval on your behalf.
+A provider who participates in your health care network will request this approval on your behalf.
 During the pre-service review, Blue Cross and Blue Shield will determine if your proposed health care services or supplies should be covered as medically necessary for your condition.
 Blue Cross and Blue Shield will make this decision within two working days of the date that it receives all of the needed information from your health care provider.

 You must receive a pre-service approval from Blue Cross and Blue Shield for:

-• Certain specialty care, surgical procedures, and/or other outpatient health care services and supplies.
-These services and supplies may include those that are furnished for you by a covered provider such as a hospital, a professional health care provider (for example, chiropractors and physical and occupational therapists), or a non-emergency ambulance.
-For your specific plan option, to find out if your proposed service or supply needs a pre-service review, you can check with your health care provider.
-You can also call the Blue Cross and Blue Shield customer service office or use the online Blue Cross and Blue Shield member self service option.
-To do this, log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
+• Certain outpatient specialty care, procedures, services, and supplies.
+Some examples of services that may require prior approval include: some types of surgery; non-emergency ambulance; and certain outpatient treatment plans that require a review due to factors such as (but not limited to) the variability in length of treatment, the difficulty in predicting a standard length of treatment, the risk factors and provider discretion in determining treatment intensity compared to symptoms, the difficulty in measuring outcomes, or the variability in cost and quality.
+To find out if a treatment, service, or supply needs a pre-service review, you can check with your health care provider.

+You can also find out by calling the Blue Cross and Blue Shield customer service office or using the online Blue Cross and Blue Shield member self service option.
+To check online, log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
 Just follow the steps to check your benefits.

-- Infertility treatment. - Home health care.
-(If you have been receiving inpatient care, Blue Cross and Blue Shield may approve these services through Discharge Planning.) - Certain prescription drugs that you buy from a pharmacy or that are administered to you by a non-pharmacy health care provider during a covered visit.
+- Infertility treatment. - Certain prescription drugs that you buy from a pharmacy or that are administered to you by a non-pharmacy health care provider during a covered visit.
 For example, you receive an injection or an infusion of a drug in a physician's office or in a hospital outpatient setting.
 A key part of this pre-service approval process is the step therapy program.
 It helps your health care provider provide you with the appropriate drug treatment.
 To find out if your prescription drug requires a prior approval from Blue Cross and Blue Shield, you can call the Blue Cross and Blue Shield customer service office.

-From time to time, Blue Cross and Blue Shield may change the list of health care services Pre-Approval and supplies that require a prior approval.
-When a material change is made to these Requirements requirements, Blue Cross and Blue Shield will let the subscriber (or the subscriber's group Can Change: on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
+Pre-Approval Requirements Can Change: From time to time, Blue Cross and Blue Shield may change the list of health care services and supplies that require a prior approval.
+When a material change is made to these requirements, Blue Cross and Blue Shield will let the subscriber (or the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.